-For most of us though, it's not so simple to pin down what makes a business process or relationship painful or inefficient.
-With growing product portfolios and increasing regulatory requirements and restrictions, regulatory teams are constantly challenged with meeting expectations with less resources.
+For most of us though, it's not so simple to pin down what makes a business process or relationship painful or ineffective.
+With growing product portfolios and increasing regulatory requirements and quality standards, quality teams are constantly challenged with meeting expectations with less resources.
 Market or business norms slowly evolve until how you are working just doesn't "work" anymore.
 And perhaps over the years, well-meaning people slowly added new reporting steps or stakeholders to a process, and the build up of inefficient and constricting process flows has left you in a tangled web.

-However you got to this point, it's time to reclaim your life by identifying business problems that have the potential to free up significant time for more strategic activities.
+However you got to this point, it's time to reclaim your life by identifying business problems that have the potential to free up significant time for more strategic activities like preventive actions and continuous improvement.
 Think of what you could accomplish with all the extra time not firefighting!
 In most organizations, this level of increased efficiency is well within your reach with the right technology.

-In this chapter, we'll walk through three best practice steps for describing clear, compelling business problems that will form the foundation for your business case for regulatory software.
+In this chapter, we'll walk through three best practice steps for describing clear, compelling business problems that will form the foundation for your eQMS software business case.
 By focusing on business problems, as opposed to detailed requirements gathering, you'll maintain the agility and speed needed to achieve quick wins and gain leadership buy-in for bigger follow-on initiatives.
 Let's dive in!